There is a pervasive problem in our modern day among evangelical churches. The problem is in finding a pastor.

 Numbers 11:29 But Moses said to him, “Are you jealous for my sake?
 Would that all the LORD’S people were prophets, that the LORD would put His Spirit upon them!”

-When we construct an unbiblical ministry it necessarily becomes impossible for God to answer our prayers that such a church should have the pastor of His choosing.
-If you do obtain a new pastor of the same sort of ministry, when he leaves, and he will eventually, you will be where you are now, but all over again!
+When we construct an unbiblical ministry it necessarily becomes impossible for God to answer our prayers.
+How can God answer our prayers when it is not for a pastor of His way and choosing?
+If you do obtain a new pastor of the unbiblical sort, when he leaves, and he will eventually, you will be where you are now, but all over again!

 Christian ministry should really be very simple and never facing this problem, let alone a pervasive problem.
 If you find your church stuck in this rut then do this and God will answer your prayer for a new pastor.
 Take on board the biblical way of churches being places where pastors are born and take it before the Lord of the harvest [Matthew 9:36-38].
 Make it a matter of purpose, that as a church you are saying to the Lord that you only want a pastor who will fulfil this mandate from God, and God will send such a pastor to you.